emrichmp/myBPI/README.md

     * Inputs.js - pulled data and passed it into other components
     * Table.js - Displayed prop data in table form
     * LineGraphData.js - Displayed data in linegraph
-    * PointValue.js - Showed data from hovered points
+    * PointValue.js - Showed data for hovered points
 2. Inputs were handled by...
     * EditForm.js - User inputs profile info here
-    * Input.js - Let's user choose start and end dates for history data, additionally user can select currency, however custom currency data isn't available from CoinDesk for historical data, only USD
+    * Input.js - Let's user choose start and end dates for history data, additionally user can select currency, however custom currency data isn't available from CoinDesk for historical data, only USD.
 3. I chose to be creative through my use of CSS styling.
 I used fonts and color schemes from the Vianai website to make it look like it was a part of Vianai.
-I got creative with presentation with the table and graphs, As well as the website layout.
+I got creative with the presentation with the table and graphs, As well as the website layout.
 4. Refer to Index.js and the src/Profile folder and its components for use of Redux.
 I used handling the profile data with redux.
 5. Re-usable components include...
     * Table.js